SIMEXP/Repo2Data/README.md

 ## Input

-A `data_requirement.json` configuration file explaining what should be read, where should you store the data, a folder name and if you want to download in a recursive way.
+A `data_requirement.json` configuration file explaining what should be read, where should you store the data, and a project name (name of the folder where file will be downloaded).

 ```
 { "src": "https://github.com/SIMEXP/Repo2Data/archive/master.zip",
   "dst": "./data",
-  "projectName": "repo2data_out",
+  "projectName": "repo2data_out"}
-  "recursive": true}
 ```
 ## Output